 Protecting Your Horses Hoof

 Once you have the shoe removed, you may need to add protection to the hoof.
-If you are not removing the shoe but leaving them off the horse to let it go barefoot, be sure to protect the horse best you can.
+If you are not removing the shoe but leaving them off the horse to let it go barefoot, be sure to protect the horse as best you can.

 Protecting your horse’s hoofs may prevent splits and chips until the farrier can get to it to replace its shoe correctly.
 To aid with preventing injuries, try wrapping the horse’s hoof thick with self-adhesive or duct tape as mentioned above.